In search of the truth about Diana Nyad

 So How About Those Men?

 Two days after the women finished in Los Angeles, the men’s event began 25 miles down the freeway in Long Beach.
 The city’s new Belmont Plaza Pool had opened just two weeks earlier with a celebration, the program for which boasts that Belmont’s “Electronic scoring and timing equipment is [the] most modern available.”
 If Nyad saw photos of the men’s trials or watched it on television, she would have seen the facility’s state-of-the-art electronics and probably assumed that the women had the same.

 But you know what assuming does: It makes you think that everyone swam in Long Beach and had an electronic scoreboard.

 Screenshot of the scoreboard at Belmont Plaza (via “1968 Olympics: Men’s Swimming Trials.”)

 I am grateful to the many people who contributed to this entry.
 In particular, I am immensely thankful to one 1968 Olympic Trials competitor whose input regarding the event—and regarding timing systems—enriched this page beyond measure, electronic or otherwise.

-Further Watching and Reading
+Further Reading and Watching

-Associated Press photo of damaged scoreboard at 1967 Pan American Games in Winnipeg.
+Above: Associated Press photo of damaged scoreboard at 1967 Pan American Games in Winnipeg.
 The same image appears in the Wisconsin State Journal.
 The Miami Herald published a different view (with Nyad coincidentally on the same page).